 Schedule a cat or dog teeth cleaning appointment at Glenwood Pet Hospital today!

 The team at Glenwood Pet Hospital is fully equipped with advanced technology to provide professional cat and dog teeth cleaning in Erie, PA.
 Pets may hide if they are experiencing any pain, which makes any issues having to do with pet dental care more difficult to diagnose.
 Less obvious symptoms of pain may include increased licking, heavy breathing, and changes in posture or sleep patterns.
 If you notice any of the symptoms below, this may indicate your pet requires dental care:

 Broken, loose or missing teeth

 Excessive chewing or drooling

 Reduced appetite or inability to chew

-Swelling and bleeding in or around the mouth
+Swelling and bleeding around the mouth

 Our Pet Dental Care Protocol in Erie, PA